GREG’S GRADE: B

-That spark that fired the first two films -- that suspense, that overwhelming sense of dread that hung over every scene -- is absent.
-Don’t get me wrong -- this is an entertaining movie, highlighted by Irons, whose slick and sinister Simon is second only to Alan Rickman’s Hans Gruber in the pantheon of “Die Hard” villains.
+That spark that fired the first two films — that suspense, that overwhelming sense of dread that hung over every scene — is mostly absent.
+Don’t get me wrong — this is an entertaining movie, highlighted by Irons, whose slick and sinister Simon is second only to Alan Rickman’s Hans Gruber in the pantheon of “Die Hard” villains.
 It’s only inferior compared to two of the best action movies ever made.

 Rated R for strong violence and pervasive strong language.
 131 minutes.